© 2023 Prancer Enterprise

 Penetration testing requirements for PCI DSS

-Both internal and external penetration testing must be conducted by a qualified and independent third-party penetration tester, who is certified by the PCI Security Standards Council.
-The auditor will assess the documentation and evidence of the penetration testing and other security controls to validate the organization’s compliance.
+This includes internal and external penetration testing, conducted by a qualified independent third-party tester approved by the Security Standards Council.
+The auditor will review the records and supporting materials of their penetration testing as well as other security controls to verify that they meet the requirements.

 Can a company use a fully automated penetration testing solution for PCI DSS compliance requirements?